Fly-tipping is the illegal dumping of waste, from a bin bag of rubbish to larger quantities. It can:

 Remember as a landowner you are responsible for removal of waste on your land by a licensed waste carrier.

-- If you find fly-tipped waste on your land, or suspect illegal waste carriers, you can contact your local council here http://new.lancashire.gov.uk/waste-and-recycling/flytipping.aspx
+- If you find fly-tipped waste on your land, suspect illegal waste carriers or see fly-tipping in progress, you can report this to your local council.
+Find out how to contact your local council here

 - If you give waste to anyone, ensure they are authorised to carry it.
 Obtain a receipt detailing where the waste is going, vehicle details and the carrier’s authorisation number – this is a legal obligation if you are in business, but is good practice if you are a private householder

-- The Environment Agency (do as link) has the statutory responsibility to investigate the larger scale fly tipping incidences where the waste may pose a serious risk to the environment and where the activity is linked to organised crime
+- The Environment Agency has the statutory responsibility to investigate the larger scale fly tipping incidences where the waste may pose a serious risk to the environment and where the activity is linked to organised crime

 Drug dealing and cannabis cultivation